florian-beetz/bachelor-thesis/thesis.md

 If open packages should also be exported, an explicit `exports` clause is required.

-+JPMS allows even more fine grained control of accessibility: Both `exports` and `opens` clauses also have a qualified variant, where the modules, that are allowed to access the exported or opened packages, are explicitly specified [@Mac2017].
++JPMS allows even more fine-grained control of accessibility: Both `exports` and `opens` clauses also have a qualified variant, where the modules, that are allowed to access the exported or opened packages, are explicitly specified [@Mac2017].